TalaZiad/Hayat/DEVELOPER_GUIDELINES.md

 In this file, we provide you with complete instrucations to be part of our project.

 ### Team interaction:
-Pleas refer to communcations_channels.md to have full understanading of our communicating method.
+Pleas refer to (COmmunication Channels).[communcations_channels.md] to have full understanading of our communicating method.

 ### Reporting a Bug:
 You will have the ablity to Report bugs.